 As this is a high-level course, in particular practitioners working in the field of socio-economic rights in Africa, judicial officers, postgraduate students researching in this area, government officials responsible for relevant issues and members of civil society groups experienced in and engaged with the issues should apply.
 Applicants from all around the world are invited.
 However, the course will have a particular African focus.
 Applicants from African countries are, therefore, in particular, encouraged to apply.

-Lecturers on the course will include experts in the field, such as:
+Lecturers on the course have included experts in the field, such as:

 - Malcolm Langford, Norwegian Centre for Human Rights;